Marker Logo

 Erected by Montana Historical Society.

 Location.
 45° 40.656′ N, 111° 2.131′ W. Marker is in Bozeman, Montana, in Gallatin County.
-Marker is on South Black Avenue near East Olive Street, on the right when traveling north.
+It is on South Black Avenue near East Olive Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 120 South Black Avenue, Bozeman MT 59715, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Federal Building and Post Office (about 300 feet away, measured in a direct line); St. James Episcopal Church and Rectory (about 500 feet away); 213 East Olive (about 500 feet away); Bozeman YMCA (about 500 feet away); 218 East Olive (about 500 feet away); 219 East Olive Street (about 600 feet away); Gallatin Block
+At least 8 other markers are within walking distance of this marker: Federal Building and Post Office (about 300 feet away, measured in a direct line); St. James Episcopal Church and Rectory (about 500 feet away); 213 East Olive (about 500 feet away); Bozeman YMCA (about 500 feet away); 218 East Olive (about 500 feet away); 219 East Olive Street (about 600 feet away); Gallatin Block

 Blackmore Apartments and Marker image.
 Click for full size.

-Photographed By Barry Swackhamer, July 25, 2021
+Photographed by Barry Swackhamer, July 25, 2021

 2. Blackmore Apartments and Marker